Nicoivazquez/Multiclass_Food_Classification/README.md

 ![images/Untitled%2032.png](images/Untitled%2032.png)

-This image most likely belongs to hummus with a 76.55 percent confidence.Correct!
+This image most likely belongs to hummus with a 96.55 percent confidence.Correct!

 ## Final thoughts

 So at this point, you might be asking why did my data do best with the basic plug and play model at the beginning with the 5 classes.
 Well, there are some things to note.
 First is that some foods might just be very easy for the computer to differentiate others more difficult.
 The plates of food must have lots of features that are very different.
 This could have helped the simple model more than the custom model.
 For many problems, you can begin with a low hidden layer and get decent results.
 Just one hidden layer can theoretically model even the most complex functions if it has enough neurons.
 But for complex problems, deep networks have a much higher parameter efficiency than shallow ones since they can model complex functions using exponentially fewer neurons than shallow simple models, so they are more efficient in a way.
 They offer more performance.

 Secondly, the Data augmentation also resulted in a less is better for the models.
 The less the data is augmented the fewer images the model has to train with and the less generalizable the model, but also if you go too far with data augmentation you can end up with images that are nothing like your test data.

-Thirdly, The pre-trained model with weights from VGG16 did fairly bad and I'm not happy with the results from the Model.
+Thirdly, the pre-trained model with weights from VGG16 did fairly bad and I'm not happy with the results from the Model.
 The Xception model did Xceptional though and I would definitely work some more on trying to prevent the overfitting to my training and in conjunction with training for more epochs with slowly unfreezing layers, I think it's possible to get to 90% test accuracy.

 ## Next steps: